232202 - EverTag Connectivity Module Base PCB WIFI¶

 esptool.py - ESP32 debug console via J2: verify ESP-IDF log output visible on same USB port after normal boot

-- Misconnection test: connect J-Link TC2030-CTX cable to J2 (ESP32 pads) -- verify no damage, no smoke, no excessive current (series resistors limit to 7 mA max)
+- Misconnection test: connect J-Link TC2030-CTX cable to J2 (ESP32 pads) -- verify no damage, no smoke, no excessive current (J2 series resistors limit fault current)

 - WiFi LDO output: 3.3V ± 3% at TP20